 Aside from the obvious problem of raising children alone, single-parent families often face significantly different challenges than married couples.

-The state of Connecticut has been instrumental in helping single mothers and other needy families attain self-reliance.
+The state of Connecticut has been instrumental in providing extensive support to single mothers and other needy families.

-With the state programs to back them up, every single mother in Connecticut has an equal chance, “a level playing field” to achieve self-sufficiency and ultimately escape poverty.
+With the state programs to back them up, every single mother in Connecticut has an equal chance to achieve self-sufficiency and ultimately escape poverty.

-Unless otherwise exempted, most families with children in Connecticut are eligible for only 21 months of cash benefits and are required to participate in Jobs First Employment Services activities, coordinated by the Department of Labor.
+Unless otherwise exempt, most families with children in Connecticut are eligible for only 21 months of cash benefits and are required to participate in Jobs First Employment Services activities, coordinated by the Department of Labor.

 SNAP is a nutrition program that helps individuals and families with little or no income buy and eat healthy food.
-You may qualify for SNAP benefits if your household’s income does not exceed 185% of the federal poverty guidelines.
+You may qualify for SNAP benefits if your household’s income does not exceed 130% of the federal poverty guidelines.1

 WIC serves Connecticut’s women, infants and children up to age 5 who meet WIC eligibility guidelines; and are considered to be “at nutritional risk”.